rollkit/docs/docs/specs.md

 ### Commits to DA and Consensus Layer

-RollKit needs to submit the block to the DA and Consensus Layer.
+Rollkit needs to submit the block to the DA and Consensus Layer.
 For that it needs to keep a light node of the DA and Consensus chain running.
 Additionally, it will need an account of that chain and sufficient balances for submitting a Transaction to the DA and Consensus chain.

 Note that this only triggers a real state transition on the DA and Consensus chain.
-On the RollKit chain successfully submitting the block to the DA and Conseneus Layer (which includes it in its block) means that the RollKit block was finalized.
+On the Rollkit chain successfully submitting the block to the DA and Conseneus Layer (which includes it in its block) means that the Rollkit block was finalized.

 To keep the greatest flexibility, we start with the following very limited